MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 - fst package
 ---

 The _fst_ package uses LZ4 and ZSTD compression to compact data stored in the _fst_ format.
-With the latest release of _fst_, you can also use these compressors directly with methods _compress_fst_ and _decompress_fst_.
+In the latest release, methods _compress\_fst_ and _decompress\_fst_ were added to provide direct multi-threaded access to these compressors.

 <!--more-->

 ## LZ4 and ZSTD

 [LZ4](http://lz4.github.io/lz4/) is one of the fastest compressors around, and like all LZ77-type compressors, decompression is even faster.
-The _fst_ package uses LZ4 to compress and decompress data at the lower compression level settings of _write__fst_.
+The _fst_ package uses LZ4 to compress and decompress data when lower compression levels are selected (for _write\_fst_).
 For higher compression levels, the [ZSTD](https://github.com/facebook/zstd) compressor is used, which offers superior compression ratio's but requires more CPU resources.

 ## Multi-threaded access to LZ4 and ZSTD compressors

-In _fst_ version 0.8.0, methods _compress\_fst_ and _decompress\_fst_ were added that provide direct access to LZ4 and ZSTD.
+In _fst_ version 0.8.0, methods _compress\_fst_ and _decompress\_fst_ were added.
+These methods give you direct access to LZ4 and ZSTD.
 As an example of how they can be used, we download the _survey\_results\_public.csv_ file [from Kaggle](https://www.kaggle.com/stackoverflow/so-survey-2017) and recompress it using ZSTD: